Mirdarthos/manjaro-update-helper/README.md

-# My Universal Manjaro Update Helper
+# Mirdarthos' Universal Manjaro Update Helper

 ###### _Named after my adopted rescue dog because, why not?_
 ###### _Her name is actually Lulu (pronounced Looloo) but before we adopted her, she had puppies.
 So with the little hanging tummy that reminds me of a cow's udder, from behind she looks like a miniature cow.
 So she became known to me as Mumu (pronounced Moomoo.)_